Darkness9543/MultiboardDron/README.md

 Finally, on the map several **actions** can be performed using a right-click, such as "**Takeoff**" and "**Move here**", which will control the drone, which must be armed first (see Data).
 It is quite important to have some patience with Mission Planner, as it requires the sequence Arm -> Takeoff -> Move to be performed timely and in order.

 ## Multiboard setup
-When you start the program, you should be met by the initial screen:
+When you start the program, you should be met by the initial screen.
+You can create a scenario first, or proceed to connect the drones if you already have one.

 ### Initial setup